AsphaltProAT/jax-7b-tpu-sharding/README.md

 step=   700 | loss=3.9635 | lr=2.10e-04 | 3886 tok/s
 step=   800 | loss=6.5927 | lr=2.40e-04 | 3888 tok/s
 ```
 ---
+## Note-
+Data and tokenizer are streamed from private gcs buckets for IP protection.
+To run locally, update train_7b.py and data.py with your own tokenizer and gcs bucket respectively.
+---

 ## Key Takeaways